Special offer

 Sample of a business letter enclosure

-Mr. Tom Smith, CEO
+Janett Smith, CEO

-AMZ Corp.
+Wavewood Corp.

-December 1, 2021
+December 1, 2027

-Ms. Mary White, VP of Sales & Marketing
+Ellen Lu, VP of Sales & Marketing

-Dear Ms. White:
+Dear Ms. Lu,

-I hope to arrange a meeting to explore possibilities with you and look forward to speaking with you at your earliest convenience.
+I hope to arrange a meeting to explore possibilities with you and I look forward to speaking with you at your earliest convenience.

 Sincerely,

-Tom Smith, CEO
+Janett Smith, CEO

-Enclosures: AMZ Corp. brochure
+Enclosures: Wavewood Corp. brochure

 Recent Managing your business articles